Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: Inception block, dialated convolution and pooling**

-This work is based on the visual principle of Biology.
+The work is based on the visual principle of Biology.
 After Combining Inception block with dilated convolution, the recptive field that obey the visual principle was obtained.
 Then, detection was finished using multi-scale feature maps.

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/rfbnet.png" width="400" alt="rfbnet">